Annoor-Hospital/pacs-integration-page/index.md

 This is an article outlining how PACS-integration was implemented on our local OpenMRS + Bahmni based hospital system.
 It may also help outline how Bahmni pacs-integration works in general.
-It is also my hope to be able to get feeback about this process, and to hopefully foster discussion about how pacs-integration can be better supported in openmrs in general.
+It is also my hope to be able to get feeback about this process, and to hopefully contribute to discussion about how pacs-integration is done in openmrs in general.

 ## Outline